 The Amazon Fire TV Recast is Amazon’s broadcast TV DVR solution which lets you record live TV using your TV antenna.

-Unlike the Tablo, the Recast has its mass storage included inside the box, making for a cleaner setup - no USB external hard drive to mess with!
-Recordings can be made or viewed from any TV in your home that is attached to an Amazon Fire TV stick or box.
-It's a great choice if you already own Amazon Fire TV players, or if you're really into Alexa.
+Unlike the Tablo, the Recast has its mass storage included inside the box, making for a cleaner setup – no USB external hard drive to mess with!
+Recordings can be made or viewed from any TV in your home that is attached to an Amazon Fire TV stick or box, or your smartphone (but not a web browser, unfortunately).
+It’s a good choice if you already own Amazon Fire TV players, or if you’re really into Alexa.

 Setup requires an iOS, Android, or Kindle device.
 You’ll have to download the Amazon Fire TV app to set up the Recast.